Home Crosses Pagan symbols & customs Site search

 Latin Cross; a symbol of Christianity.

-The Latin cross (crux ordinaria) is a stipe (upright post) with a patibulum (horizontal beam) inserted at right-angles.
-It is a symbol of Christianity even though it was used as a pagan symbol for millennia before the foundation of the Christian Church.
+The Latin cross is a stipe (upright post) with a patibulum (horizontal beam) inserted at right-angles.
+It is a symbol of Christianity even though it was used as a Pagan symbol for millennia before the foundation of the Christian Church.

 Although an identification mark of their faith, Christians cannot (and generally do not) claim that they have exclusive right to use the symbol.
-The Latin Cross is not a registered trademark and it is used freely in heraldry, fashion jewelry, by Freemasons, and still today, by Pagans.
+The Latin Cross is not a registered trademark and this page introduces how it is used freely in heraldry, for fashion jewellery, by Freemasons, by Neopagans, and of course, by Christians.

 As a Pagan symbol...